 For the last day under the theme Make a Meal, I have a meal from Sikkim.
-During the Diwali vacation we took a trip to Sikkim.
-We visited Gangtok, Penning and Darjeeling.
+During the Diwali vacation, we took a trip to Sikkim.
+We visited Gangtok, Pelling, and Darjeeling.
 When we planned this trip I wondered as to what kind of vegetarian food would be available.
-North East is popular for its non vegetarian food.
-While working on India States for our mega marathon, we had a tough time cooking from the North Eastern states.
-On my search I had found that the staple was Momos and Thukpa.
+North East is popular for its non-vegetarian food.
+While working on the Indian States for our mega marathon, we had a tough time cooking from the North-Eastern states.
+On my search, I had found that the staple was Momos and Thukpa.
 This time I discovered another soup called Kauri.

-Whenever I visit a new state I look forward to.
+Whenever I visit a new state I look forward to it.
 Meeting the local chef of the hotel, so I can get some unknown recipes.
-So I had a good meeting with the chef in Gangtok and he told me some dishes which were absolutely new and unheard.
-In fact he gave me a demo of a couple of these recipes.
+So I had a good meeting with the chef in Gangtok and he told me some dishes which were absolutely new and unheard of.
+In fact, he gave me a demo of a couple of these recipes.

-Similarly I met the chef in Penning and Darjeeling too and every time I got still different and new recipes and dishes.
+Similarly, I met the chef in Pelling and Darjeeling too, and every time I got still different and new recipes and dishes.
 But what I summarized was that these people were basically from Nepal and the cuisine was a mix of Sikkim and Nepal, it also had traces of West Bengal cuisine.
-These people had a breakfast of momos, fried rice ,a simple lunch which had a local vegetable , a green or Daal with rice and roti.
+These people had a breakfast of momos, fried rice, a simple lunch which had a local vegetable, a green or Daal with rice and roti.
 The dinner for men would be alcohol and chilly chicken.
-I wondered what the ladies would eat, and I learnt that they ate some chicken too.
-Even for lunch they mix meat with local greens.
-Sikkim had lots of vegetables, but still they live dominantly on non vegetarian food.
+I wondered what the ladies would eat, and I learned that they ate some chicken too.
+Even for lunch, they mix meat with local greens.
+Sikkim had lots of vegetables, but still, they live dominantly on nonvegetarian food.

 Non Veg Parathas